-In short, we find relatively little evidence that young people come to Portland to retire – but they probably are not coming here to get rich either.
+In short, we find relatively little evidence that young people come to Portland to retire – but they probably mobile casino are not coming here to get rich either.
 What is striking about our findings is their consistency.
 While most of the indicators worsened somewhat during the recent recession, Portland’s YCEs have faced a consistently tough job market for at least the past decade, suggesting that this is not simply a short-run phenomenon.
 But almost equally striking is that the fact these poor labor market outcomes do not seem to be causing a wave of outmigration to other metros– at least not yet.

 So is this really a problem?
 On one hand, one could interpret the findings as compelling evidence of the region’s high quality of life and amenity value, for which Portland’s YCEs are willing to forego more lucrative opportunities elsewhere.
 And indeed, the region’s high rate of self-employment suggests that Portland’s YCEs are highly entrepreneurial – whether by choice or by necessity.
 But if this trend continues, Portland may become a place that is only accessible to an increasingly self-selected group of individuals who are “willing to pay” for the region’s distinctive quality of life – which could cause Portland to become less diverse of a place over time.
 At the same time, we are concerned that a consistently poor job market for young college graduates will have negative effects on the job prospects for workers without a college degree, and lessen their incentives to pursue a college education at a time when the costs of doing so continue to go up.